Itsy Docs

 When a customer books through your portal, the data collection happens in a structured flow:

-- Participant details step — During the booking process, the customer fills in the standard fields you have enabled.
+1. Participant details step — During the booking process, the customer fills in the standard fields you have configured.
+Fields set to "At booking (required)" must be completed before the customer can submit the booking.
+Fields set to "At booking (optional)" or "After booking (required before travel)" are shown but can be left blank.
 The first participant is labeled "Your Details" and becomes the primary contact.
 Additional participants are numbered.

 Common Tasks

-Required fields are enforced in the public booking portal — customers cannot complete their booking without filling them in.
+Fields set to "At booking (required)" are enforced in the public booking portal -- customers cannot complete their booking without filling them in.
+Fields set to "After booking (required before travel)" are tracked in the order's readiness score and must be completed before the trip.

 Adding a Custom Traveler Question